bitterjug/devjournal-crypto/devjournal.markdown

 Welcome back!

-- [ ] What does this stuff look like on Github?
+* [ ] What does this stuff look like on Github?
-- [x] What does this stuff look like on Github?
+* [x] What does this stuff look like on Github?

-## 2014-01-20 09:55 Monday
+For some reason I Can't get these to render as checkboxes.

+Also, I want better Markdown syntax highlighting, maybe topoe